acransac/terminal/README.md

 ```

 ## Make An Inert Atomic Display
 The rendering engine is initialized with `renderer`.
 The latter returns function handles to render a display and terminate the engine.
 An atomic display is created with `atom` and passed to the render handle.
-Then, the engine is terminated:
+Then, the engine is terminated.
+An atom's box can be labelled with `label`:
 * `renderer:: Maybe<Stream.Writable> -> (Display -> IO (), () -> IO ())`
   | Parameter / Returned | Type                            | Description             |
   |----------------------|---------------------------------|-------------------------|